The Chittagong Hill Tracts is situated in southeastern Bangladesh, bordering India and Myanmar/Burma and is a destination of its own.

 The itinerary of your stay should include a tour of Kaptai Lake and its islands.
 Some islands are home to the area’s waterfalls and small communities while others contain small guest houses and fruit plantations.

 Bandarban is the most remote and least populated district in all of Bangladesh.
 The most famous must-see located here is the Buddha Dhatu Jadi temple; the largest Buddhist temple in Bangladesh.

 The Temple is located on the top of the highest hill in the area, 4km outside of Bandarban town.
 The easiest way to reach the temple is to take a local Tuk Tuk here for less than 1 USD.
 Another popular activity in Bandarban is to take a trip down the Sangu River by boat.
 The Sangu River is 270km long and flows into the Bay of Bengal.
 It is a short trip that only takes about an hour.

 Although I had locals asking me to take their photo so frequently that it became an annoyance, it is very important in the Chittagong Hill Tracts that you do not take photos of local people without asking permission.
 A tourist I had met got into some trouble after snapping a photo of two older local women.

 Extra Information about The Chittagong Hill Tracts.

 Because of ongoing security problems, many foreign governments advise against all but essential travel to the Chittagong Hill Tracts, and your travel insurance may not be valid in this area.
-I went here on my own and had no problem what so ever, I even meet 2 other solo travelers here.
-But traveling in this area should be done with care.
+I went here on my own and had no problem what so ever, I even meet two other solo travellers here.
+But travelling in this area should be done with care.

 There was NO working ATM or official place to change money in either town during my visit.
-When I asked the locals they told me such place did not exist.
+When I asked the locals, they told me such a place did not exist.